Elizabeth Carter

 I include the Porath families in this account because of the ties between them and the Giese families in Germany and the US, such as the marriage of Wilhelmina Porath and August Giese, and because of at least one new-world marriage, between Ernestina's son, Ewald Leisner and Frank Porath's daughter, Sophia Porath.

 By the time of the 1910 US census, the family of Frank Giese had moved on from Ford River, and I couldn't determine where they went to.
-Frank and August Poraths families were still there, although by 1920 they too had moved on, August Porath and family to nearby Wells, Michigan.
+The Frank and August Porath families were still there, although by 1920 they too had moved on, August to nearby Wells, Michigan.

 The August Giese family and the Fritz Leisner family were listed consecutively in the 1900 census, probably living on the same farm.
 By 1910, the census showed August and Wilhelmina, followed by son Robert Giese and his wife Elizabeth.
 The next listings are a surprise: Michael Leisner and wife Henrietta!
 I'm convinced that these are Frederick and Ernestina, for some reason listed by other names, perhaps their middle names.
 The ages and other census data more or less match.
 To continue this confusion, after Frederick's death in 1915, Ernestina goes by her own name in 1920, living near or with Robert and Elizabeth Giese, and she goes by the name Mary Leisner in 1930, living alone in Escanaba!